ksevindik/ksevindik.github.io/_posts/2006-03-01-context-sharing-between-applet-and-web-application.md

+---
+layout: post
-# Context Sharing Between Applet and Web Application
+title: Context Sharing Between Applet and Web Application
+author: Kenan Sevindik
+---
 In our project, we need to provide some supporting GIS functionality via an `Applet` GUI to our web-based CRUD operations.
 Users, for example, may populate search criteria, entering input both from the web interface, like name pattern, date range, etc., and from `Applet` GUI, like selecting a specific region on a map, and then execute their queries and display